LATAEVIA/ANGULAR-Wk2-Meal-Tracker/README.md

 ## Description

 _This is an end-of-week project for my twelfth week at Epicodus.
 It is a web application for tracking meals.
 Users can add and edit meals, the number of calories in each meal, and any relevant details about the meal.
-The user can also filter healthy and healthy meals._
+The user can also filter by healthy and unhealthy meals._

 ## Prerequisites